Questions to ask and things to look for when searching for a humane breeder

 - Consistently evaluate the health of their breeding animals and their offspring to ensure the well-being and optimal health of all animals in their care

-- Do not separate offspring from their mother before 6-8 weeks of age
+- Not separate offspring from their mother before 6-8 weeks of age

 - Provide registration paperwork and/or health certificates related to the animal prior to purchase